About This Site

 - W3C Style Guide for Online Hypertext (from Tim Berners-Lee, the inventor of the World Wide Web)

-- Top Ten Mistakes in Web Design and Writing for the Web (from Jakob Nielsen's AlertBox column)
+- Top Ten Mistakes in Web Design and Writing for the Web (by Jakob Nielsen; see also the Nielsen Norman Group's usability advice)

 - Web Content Accessibility Guidelines (from W3C; guidelines on making your web pages accessible for those with disabilities as well as easier to use for everybody else; see also their more detailed page listing techniques for meeting these guidelines and their checklist.)